Ukraine seeks global support for peace blueprint in Saudi talks

 GRAIN DEAL

-In seeking to win over Global South countries, Western officials say they will stress that food prices have jumped since Russia quit a deal to allow safe passage of Ukrainian grain through the Black Sea and carried out a string of air strikes on Ukraine's port facilities.
+In seeking to win over Global South countries, Western officials say they will stress that food prices have jumped since Russia quit a deal to allow safe passage of Ukrainian grain through the Black Sea and carried out a string of air strikes on Ukraine's ports.

 "We'll be for sure making this point and loud and clear," the European Commission official said.